MW 8x1.5 / N38 - neodymium magnet

 Neodymium magnets can become demagnetized at high temperatures.

-Neodymium magnets are highly fragile, and by joining them in an uncontrolled manner, they will crack.
-Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
-At the moment of connection between the magnets, small metal fragments can be dispersed in different directions.
+Neodymium magnets are fragile and will crack if allowed to collide with each other, even from a distance of a few centimeters.
+Despite being made of metal and coated with a shiny nickel plating, they are not as hard as steel.
+At the moment of connection between the magnets, tiny sharp metal pieces can be propelled in various directions at high speed.
+Eye protection is recommended.

 Dust and powder from neodymium magnets are flammable.